 Fans of Sylvanas Windrunner also try to tout her as a good guy, often ignoring canon aspects of her character in order to make it work.
 In universe.
 She was fully aware of the Royal Apothecary Society's actions prior to Wrathgate and supported them up until she was betrayed by Putress and Varimathras.
 Despite this, some of her fans still try to defend her actions as justified or even outright heroic.

-Modern Warfare 2 has a few different categories of this, the most obvious being a large part of the player-base that at best doesn't notice the series has an anti-war message and at worst takes a positive view of war because of it.
+Modern Warfare 2 has a few different categories of this, the most obvious being a large part of the player-base (and critics, for that matter) that at best doesn't notice the series has an anti-war message and at worst takes a positive view of war because of it.
 The worst are, by far, the players who root for General Shepherd.
 It's largely because the game's finale involves him both kicking ass in a crazy action-scene, as well as being where he explains his motivation and ultimate goal, both of which are easy to sympathize with.
 They are not, however, justification for a senior officer killing his own men in cold blood so that they won't discover he's manipulated another country to invade the United States, specifically with the goal of killing as many civilians as possible.

 In Call of Duty: Black Ops 2, villain Raul Menendez has more than his fair share of fans.
 In-game, he's billed as the "hero of the 99%", and has inspired millions to follow his ideals.
 His exploits throughout the game (including rampaging through a burning homestead to save his sister, being able to shoot whomever he wants during the "Cordis Die" mission, and having a soft spot for David in 2025) has made at least one part of the fanbase believe he's a cross between Crazy Awesome and a Woobie, Destroyer of Worlds.
 Yet, he's still responsible for the deaths of millions of innocents prior to the events of the game (including, and up to, Hudson and Alex Mason), and is more than willing to destroy the U.S. just to avenge the deaths of two people.